Mortality Rates Drop Sharply In Parts Of India, Bucking Coronavirus Trend

-All over the world, mortality rates are being scrutinised to determine the true impact of the corona virus, which emerged in China late last year and is known to have infected more than 2.7 million people globally, with nearly 190,000 deaths.
+All over the world, mortality rates are being scrutinized to determine the true impact of the coronavirus, which emerged in China late last year and is known to have infected more than 2.7 million people globally, with nearly 190,000 deaths.

 “It’s very surprising for us,” said Shruti Reddy, chief executive officer of Anthyesti Funeral Services, which operates in the eastern city of Kolkata and the southern tech hub of Bengaluru.

 The company handled about five jobs a day in January but has only had about three a day this month.

 “We’ve declared employee pay cuts if revenue falls below a threshold,” Reddy said.